mkrl/cfgtf/_posts/2018-02-18-crosshair-customizer.markdown

 ### Minor and major site improvements:

 * Night mode!
 Click on a round icon in the site navbar to toggle between day/night mode.
-Your eyes will no longer burn when generating configs at night (JackyLegs special)
+Your eyes will no longer burn when generating configs at night.
 * The site itself has migrated to Jekyll to speed up the development process.
 If you were directly contributing to the site, make sure to take a look at the new repository and file paths.
 This also means that some bugs may occur, please let me know if you find something.
 * Minor styling improvements
 * Added binds execution to class configs so all the binds automatically update on class change.